 - 1 Connect the watch to your computer using the USB cable. - 2 Go to garmin.com/express. - 3 Download and install the Garmin Express application. - 4 Open the Garmin Express application, and select Add Device. - 5 Follow the on-screen instructions.

 Updating the Software Using Garmin Express

-Before you can update your watch software, you must download and install the Garmin Express application and add your watch (Using Garmin Connect on Your Computer, page 79).
+Before you can update your device software, you must have a Garmin Connect account, and you must download the Garmin Express application.